scala/scala3/docs/_spec/05-classes-and-objects.md

 The rules governing the validity and meaning of a modifier are as follows.

 ### `private`
-The `private` modifier can be used with any definition or declaration in a template.
+The `private` modifier can be used with any definition in a template.
 Private members of a template can be accessed only from within the directly enclosing template and its companion module or [companion class](#object-definitions).

 The `private` modifier is also valid for [top-level](09-top-level-definitions.html#packagings) templates.